gRPC doesn’t need trailers

 What are trailers?

-Trailers have been lurking in the HTTP specification since at least HTTP/1.1, released in 1997 (when they were called “footers”).
-Simply put, they’re headers that come after the request or response body.
+Trailers (originally called “footers”) have been part of HTTP since HTTP/1.1, released in 1997.
+They’re just headers that come after the request or response body.
 The recent HTTP Semantics RFC suggests that they “can be useful for supplying message integrity checks, digital signatures, delivery metrics, or post-processing status information.”
-If you’ve been slinging HTTP for decades and haven’t heard of trailers, you’re not alone — most HTTP/1.1 implementations don’t support them, so they’re rarely used.
+Most HTTP/1.1 implementations don’t support trailers, so they’re rarely used and relatively unknown.

-Why, then, would gRPC rely on trailers?
+So why does gRPC rely on trailers?
 Because gRPC supports streaming responses, in which the server writes multiple records to the response body.
-Imagine that a gRPC server is preparing to stream a large collection to a client.
-The server connects to the database, executes a query, and begins inspecting the results.
+Imagine that a gRPC server is preparing to stream the results of a SQL query to a client.
+The server connects to the database, executes the query, and begins inspecting the results.
 Everything is going well, so the server sends a 200 OK status code and some headers.
 One by one, the server begins reading records from the database and writing them to the response body.
 Then the database crashes.
 How should the server tell the client that something has gone wrong?
 The client has already received a 200 OK HTTP status code, so it’s too late to send a 500 Internal Server Error.
 Because the server has already started sending the response body, it’s also too late to send more headers.
 The server’s only options are to send the error as the last portion of the response body or to send it in trailers.

-gRPC chooses to use trailers.
-Responses include a gRPC-specific status code in the grpc-status trailer and a description of the error (if any) in the grpc-message trailer.
-Even successful responses must explicitly set grpc-status to 0.
+gRPC chose trailers.
+All gRPC responses include a gRPC-specific status code in the grpc-status trailer and a an optional description of the error in the grpc-message trailer.
+Even successful responses must set grpc-status to 0.

 Are trailers necessary?

-1. Clients don’t need trailers to detect dropped TCP connections.
-In this argument, gRPC apologists claim that trailers help clients detect incomplete responses.
-“What if,” they say, “the server — or some proxy — crashes partway through a streaming response and drops the TCP connection?
-By insisting on an explicit status code in trailers, clients can detect a prematurely-terminated response body.”
+Carl claims that trailers help clients detect incomplete responses — they’d see the body end without a grpc-status trailer and know that something’s wrong.
 This is plausible-sounding, especially when accompanied by an HTTP/1.1 example, but it’s nonsense. gRPC requires at least HTTP/2, and both HTTP/2 and HTTP/3 handle this explicitly: every HTTP/2 frame includes a byte of bitwise flags, and the frame types used for headers, trailers, and body data all include an explicit END_STREAM flag used to cleanly terminate the response.
 If the client sees a TCP connection drop before it receives an HTTP/2 frame with END_STREAM set, it knows that the response is incomplete — no trailers needed.

-2. Nothing about Protocol Buffers requires trailers.
-In this variant of the first argument, gRPC apologists argue that detecting dropped TCP connections is especially important when using Protocol Buffers.
-“If gRPC only supported JSON,” they say, “clients would detect many incomplete responses by noticing unbalanced curly braces.
-But Protocol Buffer messages don’t have explicit delimiters, so we really need to rely on trailers to detect dropped connections.”
 But not only does HTTP/2 provide an unambiguous way to detect dropped connections, the gRPC protocol doesn’t rely on encoding-specific delimiters to find message boundaries.
 Instead, it prefixes each message in a stream with its length.
-Clients can easily detect response bodies that end before delivering the promised quantity of data.
+Clients can easily detect messages that end before delivering the promised quantity of data.
 Again, trailers don’t add any safety.
+The whole argument is complete nonsense.

 Why are trailers bad?

-If trailers were unnecessary but harmless, I wouldn’t be ranting to internet strangers.
-But trailers aren’t harmless: they make it difficult to add gRPC APIs to existing applications.
+Trailers aren’t just useless, they’re actively harmful: they make it difficult to add gRPC APIs to existing applications.
 Is your Python application built with Django, Flask, or FastAPI?
 Too bad — WSGI and ASGI don’t support trailers, so your application can’t handle gRPC-flavored HTTP.
 Trying to call your gRPC server from an iPhone?
 Sorry, URLSession doesn’t support trailers either.
 Rather than adding a few new routes to your existing server and client, you’re stuck building a entirely new application for RPC.

 To support trailers, your new application uses a gRPC-specific HTTP stack.
 But apart from supporting trailers, your new stack is less capable than your old one: usually, gRPC’s HTTP implementation can only serve RPCs over HTTP/2.
 If you also want to serve an HTML page, receive a file upload, support HTTP/1.1 or HTTP/3, or just handle an HTTP GET, you’re out of luck.
 In practice, adopting gRPC requires a multi-service backend architecture.

-These pains are most acute on the web.
+This hurts the most on the web.
 Like many other clients, fetch doesn’t support trailers.
-Unlike mobile or backend applications, though, web applications can’t bundle an alternate, gRPC-specific HTTP client.
+But unlike mobile or backend applications, web applications can’t bundle an alternate, gRPC-specific HTTP client.
 Instead, they’re forced to proxy requests through Envoy, which translates them on the fly from a trailer-free protocol to standard gRPC.
 Envoy is a perfectly fine proxy, but it’s a lot to configure and manage in production if you’re only using it to work around gRPC’s quirks.
 And of course, no web developer enjoys running a C++ proxy during local development.

-In short, relying on trailers abandons one of HTTP’s key strengths: the ready availability of interoperable servers and clients.
+In short, relying on trailers abandons one of HTTP’s key advantages: the ready availability of interoperable servers and clients.

 Could Google fix gRPC?